 The Ekone forest is comprised primarily of Oregon White Oak, also known as Garry Oak, and Ponderosa Pine trees.
 The East Cascades Oaks Partnership is a new consortium of land trust organizations, tribes, scientists, land owners, and stakeholders working to protect Oregon white oak habitats.
 White Oak trees can live to be 400 years old, and provide habitat for over 200 species, including the threatened western grey squirrel which has been on Washington State’s threatened species list since 1993, largely due to habitat loss.
 Oregon white oak has lost approximately 90% of its historical range since the 19th Century.

+This land is host to so much wildlife – western grey squirrel, deer, wild turkeys, coyote, bobcat, rattlesnakes, and occasionally bear make their way through these forests and watersheds.
 Mid-Columbia River steelhead trout and, downriver, coho salmon, both threatened species found here, are traditionally very important to the area tribes.
 Rock Creek is listed as critical steelhead habitat, and the Rock Creek Fish and Habitat Assessment completed in 2013 found healthy native populations in the upper Rock Creek watershed.
 The USGS and Yakama Nation Fisheries Program tagged juvenile steelhead from where Rock Creek flows through Ekone land and other places in the Rock Creek and Columbia River watersheds to conduct migration studies and to determine the health of native species.